-- 1. At least 51 percent of Policy Council members must be a parent/guardian of currently enrolled children [Head Start Act Section 1304.50(b)(2)]. - 2.
+- 1. At least 51 percent of Policy Council members must be parent of currently enrolled children [Head Start Act Section 1304.50(b)(2)]. - 2.
 The Policy Council will be made up of six (6) Parent Representatives and five (5) Community Representatives from the community.